Maybelline Sky High Mascara Colors: Complete Shade Guide & Review

 How do I choose between Very Black and Blackest Black?

 Very Black works for most people and most situations.
 Blackest Black has more intense pigment that photographs darker, which is great for content creation or if you have naturally very dark lashes.
-I prefer Cosmic Black for the dimensional quality it gives.
+Personally, I prefer Cosmic Black for the dimensional quality it adds.

 Are the colored Sky High mascaras worth trying?

-Absolutely, especially at the drugstore price point.
+Absolutely — especially at the drugstore price point.
 The colored Maybelline Sky High mascara shades deliver real pigment and look surprisingly wearable.
-Start with Burgundy Haze if you want something bold but sophisticated, or Pink Air for a softer, romantic vibe.
+Start with Burgundy Haze if you want something bold but sophisticated, or Green Altitude for a fresh, nature-inspired vibe that works beautifully in natural light.

 Can I layer different Sky High colors?

-Yes, layering works beautifully.
-I sometimes use Very Black as a base coat and then add Burgundy Haze on the tips for an ombré effect.
+Yes, and layering is one of my favorite techniques.
+I sometimes use Very Black as a base coat and add Burgundy Haze on the tips for an ombré effect.
 You can also use black on lower lashes and color on uppers for a more subtle approach.
+Green Altitude layers especially well over black for an unexpected pop of dimension.

 Where can I buy all the Sky High colors in LA?

-Ulta stores throughout Los Angeles typically carry the full range of Maybelline Sky High mascara colors.
+Ulta stores throughout Los Angeles typically carry the full eight-shade range.
 Target and CVS usually stock the black shades and True Brown, but might have limited colored options.
-I’ve found the best selection at the Ulta in West Hollywood.
+I’ve consistently found the best selection at the Ulta in West Hollywood.

 Does True Brown show up on dark lashes?